samkrishna/RegexKitX/README.md

 - How [unwieldy NSRegularExpression naturally is](http://nshipster.com/nsregularexpression/)
 - The false positives that the Clang Static Analyzer flagged in *RKL4*
 - The low-level C code to the ICU regex engine is starting to spit out deprecation warnings on macOS 10.12 Sierra
-    - Right now, this looks like it's limited to the OSSpinLock/Unlock family of locking functions
+    - Right now, this looks like it's limited to the `OSSpinLock/Unlock` family of locking functions
 - The annoyance of having to always remember to **ALWAYS link to the ICU library** on every project

 My concern is that no amount of work-arounds or modifications to all the low-level magic will save *RKL4* from being unbuildable in the near-future.
-So rather than wait for that to happen or repeatedly deal directly with the awkwardness of NSRegularExpression, I'm choosing to do this.
+So rather than wait for that to happen or repeatedly deal directly with the awkwardness of `NSRegularExpression`, I'm choosing to do this.

 A few caveats:

 1. This is a naive re-implementation.
-There's very little that's currently elegant and/or performant about the code.
+There's very little that's currently performant about the code.
-1. I have not done **any** performance testing on this, but I am certain this API re-implementation is slower than the low-level magic code that @johnezang originally wrote.
 1. `RKLRegexEnumerationOptions` is deprecated.
-1. The `RKLICURegex...Error` keys are deprecated in exchange for the NSRegularExpression instantiation errors.
+1. The `RKLICURegex...Error` keys are deprecated in exchange for the `NSRegularExpression` instantiation errors.
 1. I'm exposing the `NSMatchingOptions` options flag set as an explicit argument set on the most argument-rich API call in each "method cluster".
 However, I'm not forcing anyone to call that API.
 1. `NSRegularExpression` and `NSTextCheckingResult` are given to using `NSUInteger` as a return type (especially for capture indexes and capture counts).
-The various method clusters reflect the new type change.
+The various method clusters reflect the type change.
 1. @johnezang chose to go with the Perl implementation rather than the ICU implemenation when separating strings using the word boundary `\b` metacharacter in a regex.
 As of right now, the code is following the ICU convention of placing empty string as the starting and ending 'boundaries' of a match.
 You can see the not-exactly failed test case at `-testICUtoPerlOperationalFix` in RegexKitLite5Tests.m.

 ## Tests